Your family law property conference

 • there are no outstanding parenting issues which could affect the division of property

-• it’s been less than 12 months since you were divorced (if you were married) or less than two years since you separated (for defacto couples).
-Strict time limits apply, so if this has expired, get immediate legal advice about your options.
-You may still be eligible for a property conference once the time-limit issue has been resolved
+• it’s been less than 12 months since you were divorced (if you were married) or less than two years since you separated (for defacto couples)—strict time limits apply, so if this has expired, get immediate legal advice about your options (you may still be eligible for a property conference once the time limit issue has been resolved)

 • there are no trusts, including family trusts, in your matter.